 Compared to the iView app on devices like the PlayStation 3, this is a much more enjoyable way to experience the catch up service.

-Given Presto's affiliation with Foxtel, it's unlikely we'll see it on Fetch any time soon though.
+Whether StreamCo's Stan will come to the service is still to be seen, but given Presto's affiliation with Foxtel, it's unlikely we'll see it on Fetch any time soon though.

 If you still can't find anything to watch via the subscription channels, or catch-up TV services, there's always YouTube.